Case Companion - Adult

 Call the probation/post-prison officer.
-The probation/post-prison officer may determine that it is a violation of the terms of probation or may request that you report it to police to determine if a crime was committed.
+The probation/post-prison officer may determine that it is a violation of the terms of probation.
+To get the probation/post-prison officer’s phone number call 503-988-7606.
 If you feel like you are at immediate risk please contact the police.

 The probation/post-prison officer has several options.
 The probation/post-prison officer can impose a sanction, which is a form of discipline.
-If an offender does not accept the sanction, they may request a hearing before a judge or hearings officer and the victim may attend and/or make a statement to the judge about what they believe should happen as a consequence.
-Common sanctions include time in jail, increased reporting to the probation/post-prison officer, drug testing, community service, and may include revocation of probation/parole.
+If an offender does not accept the sanction, they may request a hearing before a judge or Hearings Officer with the Oregon Board of Parole and the victim may attend and/or make a statement about what they believe should happen as a consequence.
+Common sanctions include time in jail, increased reporting to the probation/post-prison officer, drug testing and community service.
 The probation/post-prison officer can also refer the person to services based on their unique needs.

-Offenders violating a condition of probation are subject to having their probation revoked which means they would complete their sentence in jail or prison.
-Because one typical condition of probation is to obey all laws, a probationer who is rearrested on even a minor charge they may be subject to penalties for the current arrest and the probation violation.
+Offenders violating a condition of probation are subject to having their probation revoked which means they would complete their sentence in jail.
+Because one typical condition of probation is to obey all laws, a probationer who is rearrested on even a minor charge may be subject to penalties for the current arrest and the probation violation.

 The victim of a crime has the right to be notified about probation/post-prison violation hearings and changes to supervision.
-If the defendant is on formal probation, you need to register with the Department of Community Justice to receive notifications of changes and violation hearings.
-If the offender is on post-prison supervision, you need to register with the parole board to receive notifications of changes and parole violations.
+You need to register with the Department of Community Justice to receive notifications of changes and violation hearings.

 OOS is a public web site that provides access to information on offenders currently in the custody of the Oregon Department of Corrections.
 OOS displays public information about offenders and includes offenses associated with their current incarceration.
 It is not a history of all of the offenses for which the offender has been charged, sentenced, or incarcerated.Federal Bureau of Prisons Inmate Locator